njoylab/helpmybusiness/hugo/content/poi/add.en.md

 sucess: Thank you for your contribution.
 The Business will be soon added to the map.
 error: We are sorry, an error occurred.
 Please check that the Business is not already added.

-home: Map
+home: MAP
 faq: FAQ
-addBusiness: Add Local Business
+addBusiness: ADD BUSINESS
 ---